 - Boiled beef

 - Soy sauce

 You can experiment with all kinds of veggies and toppings.
-So, don’t be afraid to look around the fridge and use what you have.
+So don’t be afraid to dig around in the fridge and use what you have!

-When you’re not in the mood to make a bowl of hot ramen soup from scratch, you can always boil instant noodles and add in a poached egg and some yummy cheese slices to make it a full meal.
+When you’re not in the mood to make a bowl of hot ramen soup from scratch, you can always boil instant noodles, and add in a poached egg and some yummy cheese slices.
+It’s a full and quick meal!

-It’s such an easy meal to make, there’s not much prep work required, and you won’t have a ton of dishes to wash up afterward.
+It’s such an easy dish to make with minimal prep work required, and you won’t have a ton of dishes to wash up afterward.

 Rather go for a vegan ramen recipe but not miss out on flavor?
 Check out this delicious vegan ramen noodle soup!

 Joost Nusselder, the founder of Bite My Bun is a content marketer, dad and loves trying out new food with Japanese food at the heart of his passion, and together with his team he's been creating in-depth blog articles since 2016 to help loyal readers with recipes and cooking tips.